-The advent of herbicide-resistant (HR) weeds has increasingly led to the recommendation that producers should use preemergence (PRE) or soilapplied herbicides to increase the mode-of-action variability in the battle to control these weeds.
+The advent of herbicide-resistant [HR] weeds has increasingly led to the recommendation that producers should use preemergence [PRE] or soil-applied herbicides to increase the mode-of-action variability in the battle to control these weeds.

 PRE herbicides are applied to the soil to prevent weed seeds from germinating and emerging.
-Thus, the soil is the interceptor of these herbicides vs. the plant which is the interceptor of herbicides that are applied to emerged and growing weeds either before or after crop planting and emergence.
+Thus, the soil is the interceptor of these herbicides vs. the plant which is the interceptor of herbicides that are applied POST to emerged and growing weeds either before or after crop planting and emergence.

-Dr. Bob Hartzler of Iowa State University published an article titled "Absorption of soilapplied herbicides" that provides details about how PRE herbicides will react with soil and perform based on that reaction.
+Dr. Bob Hartzler published an article entitled "Absorption of soil-applied herbicides" that provides details about how PRE herbicides will react with soil and perform based on that reaction.
 A summary of his presentation follows.
-His complete article is appended below.

-Soil-applied herbicides become associated with soil in two ways: 1) they are bound to soil particles (adsorbed), and 2) they are dissolved in soil water and move into weed seeds or seedlings as these plant parts absorb water from the soil.
+Soil-applied herbicides become associated with soil in two ways: 1) they are bound to soil particles [adsorbed], and 2) they are dissolved in soil water and move into weed seeds or seedlings as these plant parts absorb water from the soil.
 The herbicide that is adsorbed to soil particles is less available to germinating seeds and emerging plants of the targeted weed species.
 Thus, conditions that enhance the herbicide's movement into the soil solution will enhance its absorption into seeds and plants.